4.60 from 47 votes

 • Before dropping the first pancake into the skillet, add about a tablespoon to ensure it’s hot enough.
 The batter should lightly sizzle when it hits the skillet.

-• To keep pancakes warm, set your oven as low as it will go and keep them in the oven in a baking dish until you’re ready to serve.
+• To keep the pancakes warm, set your oven as low as it will go and keep them in the oven in a baking dish until you’re ready to serve.

 Overhead shot of spelt pancakes on a white plate, garnished with berries.
 Silver fork to the right.